Written byJenny Zeng

 The detailed process varies on different devices and Android versions.
 Here're the general instructions:

-How to format corrupted SD card on mobile:
+How to format corrupted SD card on mobile phone:

 - Keep the corrupted SD card in your Android phone.